 “Everything about that expedition meant the world to me.
 I met my best friend, acquired a newfound appreciation for the environment and decided what I wanted to do with my future, just in that short timeframe.” – POBS Student

-This 12 to 14-day, multi-element leadership course is an opportunity for you to challenge yourself while backpacking and canoeing through the picturesque Appalachian Mountains and through the S-shaped chasm of the Delaware River Water Gap — the longest free-flowing river in the Eastern United States.
-The river cuts a twisting path through 1,400-foot Kittatinny Ridge and supports the largest winter populations of bald and golden eagles in the East.
-Take on new and exciting challenges and feel the adrenaline rush as you become part of a crew; trusting, communicating, motivating and supporting one another as you test personal limits, practice leadership and teamwork, build confidence and compassion, and meet personal and group goals.
+This multi-element leadership course is an opportunity for you to challenge yourself backpacking and canoeing through the picturesque Appalachian Mountains and Delaware River Water Gap (the longest free-flowing river in the Eastern United States).
+Live and travel where the river cuts a twisting path through 1,400-foot Kittatinny Ridge and supports the largest winter populations of bald and golden eagles in the East.
+Take on new and exciting challenges and feel the adrenaline rush as you learn what it means to be part of a crew.
+You’ll trust, communicate, motivate and suppor one another as you test personal limits, practice leadership and teamwork, build confidence and compassion, and meet personal and group goals.
 You will be positioned to inspire others and sharpen your leadership skills in the outdoor environment.
 Leave No Trace™ ethics, basic wilderness first aid and leadership development techniques are part of your training.
-No prior experience is necessary but arrive with an open mind and be prepared to take your skills to the next level and push yourself beyond what you thought possible.
+No prior experience is necessary, but you should bring an open mind, be prepared to take your skills to the next level and push yourself beyond what you thought possible.

-You should arrive physically and mentally prepared for an “expedition-style” course, meaning you will leave the Philadelphia base on the first day of course to travel the backcountry by foot or canoe daily, and not return to base until the last day of the course.
-You and your group will move to a new campsite every night as you travel along your expedition route.
-This means no showers (perhaps some swimming), no cell phones, no television, nor any other modern conveniences to which you may be accustomed.
-You should come to your course prepared for, and excited about, devoting all of your time and energy to your expedition, your crew and your Outward Bound experience!
+You should arrive physically and mentally prepared for an “Expedition-style” course, meaning you will leave the Philadelphia base on the first day of course to travel the backcountry by foot or canoe daily, and not return to base until the last day of the course.
+You and your group will be moving to a new campsite every night as you travel along your expedition route.
+This means no showers (perhaps some swimming), no cell phones, no television, nor any other modern luxuries to which you may be accustomed.
+You should come to your course prepared for, and excited about, devoting all of your time and energy to your expedition, your crew, and your Outward Bound experience!

 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.